electron/website/blog/electron-22-0.md

 | 17.x.y       | 18.x.y       | 19.x.y       | 20.x.y       | 21.x.y       |

 ## What's Next

+The Electron project will pause for the the month of December 2022, and return in January 2023.
+More information can be found in the [December shutdown blog post](https://www.electronjs.org/blog/a-quiet-place-22).

 In the short term, you can expect the team to continue to focus on keeping up with the development of the major components that make up Electron, including Chromium, Node, and V8.